i404788/tiny-rsa/README.md

 # Tiny RSA
 A tiny RSA implementation written in modern typescript, with tc39 bigint.
-This module only relies on standard node.js libraries (Buffer & crypto)
+This module only relies on standard node.js libraries (Buffer & crypto currently)

 ## **Disclaimer**
 **This module is currently in developement.